 The Lewisville ISD (LISD) Board of Trustees appointed Dr. Kevin Rogers as Superintendent of Schools for the state’s 15th largest school district on May 18, 2015.
-With 30 years experience in education, Rogers has a proven track record of introducing new opportunities for all students and teachers, as well as leveraging them to close the achievement gap.
+With more than 33 years experience in education, Rogers has a proven track record of introducing new opportunities for all students and teachers, as well as leveraging them to close the achievement gap.

-With a passion for serving children and young adults, Rogers has invested countless hours in shaping the future of others, through his role as a mentor to three LISD students.
-In addition, Rogers has served as an adjunct professor for UNT for the past four years.
-Currently, he serves on the Board for Medical City of Lewisville and Children's Advocacy Center of Denton County.
+With a passion for serving children and young adults, Rogers has invested countless hours in shaping the future of others through his role as a mentor to LISD students.
+In addition, Rogers has served as an adjunct professor for UNT, along with volunteering his time with numerous non-profit organizations.

-Dr. Rogers is a proud husband and father, and grateful for the opportunity to serve as superintendent of Lewisville ISD – the best district in our state and in our nation!
+Dr. Rogers is a proud husband, father, and grandfather, and is grateful for the opportunity to serve as superintendent of Lewisville ISD.

 Chief Financial Officer

 Ball brings to LISD 33 years of experience in Texas public school finance and numerous certifications.
 Prior to working at LISD, he served as Assistant Superintendent for Finance and Human Resources for Rockwall ISD.
 He was the Chief Financial Officer at Galena Park ISD.
 He was the Deputy Superintendent for Business and Operations at College Station ISD.
 Ball was the Chief Financial Officer at Sulphur Springs ISD.
 Ball also served as a partner and shareholder at an accounting firm in northeast Texas, where he conducted Texas public school audits.